 - Piping bags and tips - these are great if you think you'll use them often.
-The bags are made of either reusable silicone or disposable plastic.
-But a plastic storage bag with a hole cut into one corner will work in a pinch.

 - Small grinder - Krups makes a cheap grinder that's great for grinding spices and turning whole nuts into flour.
 It doesn't hold much, so it takes a few batches and some sifting, but it's a work horse!

 - Microplane - great for zesting citrus fruits and grating fresh nutmeg, but you could always use the fine side of a cheese grater.

 - Pastry blender - this is only useful if you're making a lot of pie dough by hand.
 But even then, I prefer just using my hands (or a food processor).

 - Pastry mat - these are great if you want a quick reference for rolling out dough to the appropriate size for pies and tarts.

 - Marble pastry board - hello, fabulous!
 These are great for tempering chocolate and keeping doughs cold.
 But they're definitely a luxury.